This is how he acts like a father

 Both parents and children like fear.

 — My son likes horror movies, and a lot.
-In fact, he would like to see movies for an age that is not yet his turn.
-Sometimes we have given in and sometimes it has turned out well and other times, not.
-He has seen "La presència" three times.
-Twice at the Sala Villarroel, when he was eight years old, once from the stalls and another from behind the stage, which he loved.
+In fact, he would like to watch movies for an age that is not yet appropriate for him.
+We have sometimes given in and sometimes it has gone well and other times, not.
+He has seen The Nun three times.
+Twice at the Sala Villarroel, when he was eight years old, once from the stalls and once from behind the stage, which he loved.
 And he has also come now, as we have just premiered at the Teatre Borràs.

 What amazes you about your son?

 — So many things.
-Look, a few days ago we went to the snow, to make a discovery with a sled and huskies, and one thing that amazes me is the connection he has with animals.
-It's mind-blowing.
-I've always liked them a lot, but I notice that he goes further, he almost has a mystical connection with them.
+Look, just a few days ago we went to the snow, to do some exploring with a sled and huskies, and one thing that amazes me is the connection he has with animals.
+It's amazing.
+I've always liked them a lot, but I notice that he goes beyond, he almost has a mystical connection.

 What interests you right now?

-— So he's very hooked, for only three months now, on table tennis, on ping-pong.
+— Well, he's been very hooked, for only three months, on table tennis, on ping-pong.
 He's obsessed with it, and I love it.
 He's very persistent.
 He doesn't give up.
 He doesn't get discouraged when something goes wrong.
-And I've always noticed this in him, I don't think he learned it from his father or his mother.
+And I've always noticed this, I don't think he learned it from his father or his mother.
 I've always seen this in him, a beautiful stubbornness.

 How would you define yourself as a father?

 — I don't know very well.
-What I do know is that I fight hard to be serene, happy, and calm in my life so I can give the best of myself to my son.
+What I do know is that I fight a lot to be serene, happy, and calm in my life so I can give the best of myself to my son.
 I believe it's important to transmit calm, serenity, and enthusiasm to children.
-When I'm with him, I try to put all five senses into it.
+When I'm with him, I try to give him my full attention.

-— Accompany without smothering, without being too much on top of him.
-Sometimes I might be very excited to ask him how his Olympics at school that week went, but I understand that he might need space and that he will tell me when he wants to.
+— Accompany without overwhelming, without being too much on top of him.
+Sometimes I might be very excited to ask him how the Olympics at school that week went, but I understand that he might need space and that he will explain it to me when he wants to.
 To be able to accompany him, be available to resolve his doubts, his insecurities, but to do so in a way that is not too intrusive.
 This seems like a great challenge for me as a father.

 What do you like, especially?

-— The feeling that he is gaining autonomy, that he is having more personality and a much more grounded curiosity for everything.
+— The feeling that he is gaining autonomy, that he is developing more personality and a much more grounded curiosity about everything.
 I like that at nine years old he is still a child.
 Sometimes, in other mothers and fathers, I see too much haste to make their children grow up.
 I like to see that he still retains a lot of innocence.

 What else?

 — Accompany him to school.
-Lie down on his bed when it's time to go to sleep.
-Play with him, at many things.
-I'm delighted with this ping-pong thing because it's a relatively easy two-player sport to learn and it's allowing us to share many moments, just him and me.
-I like to see him read and help him with his readings.
-I love to see him eat things he likes.
-Anyway, we wouldn't finish.
+Lie in his bed when it's time to go to sleep.
+Play with him, many things.
+With this ping-pong thing I'm delighted because it's a relatively easy two-player sport to learn and it's allowing us to share many moments, just him and me.
+I like to see how he reads and help him with his reading.
+I love seeing him eat things he likes.
+In short, we wouldn't finish.

 Tell me about a perfect Saturday with your son.

-— Sleep a little, because my son knows how to sleep and doesn't get up at seven in the morning.
-Then watch cartoons for a while while I do chores around the house.
-Now he's very hooked on Dragon Ball.
+— Get some sleep, because my son knows how to sleep and doesn't get up at seven in the morning.
+Then watch cartoons for a while while I work around the house.
+He's very hooked on Dragon Ball now.
 Later, maybe we would play ping-pong.
-Afterwards, we would have lunch with his grandmother.
-We would surely go to the cinema, to the Verdi or Phenomena, now that they are opening again, or to the Bosque.
-I also really want to take him to the Camp Nou again, as I am a member and we haven't been there for a while.
+Afterwards, we would eat with his grandmother.
+We would surely go to the cinema, to the Verdi or Phenomena, now that they are reopening, or to the Bosque.
+I also really want to take him to Camp Nou again, as I am a member and we haven't been for a while.
 Things like that.

 stats